The clergy, patriarchy and the uprising in Iran

 At a time when new, violent images and footage are pouring out of Iran, the question arises with renewed force: What are Iranians and Kurds fighting for now?
 What hope drives them and what risks does this entail in a period marked by uncertainty and political upheaval?

-These questions are explored by journalist and senior advisor at Amnesty International, Paula Larrain, in conversation with Rasmus Elling, PhD in Iranian Studies, and activists Jino Doabi and Maria Kafaei Zandeh Del.
-Together, they discuss resistance, division, hope and the possibilities for change in an Iran in the midst of a decisive period of upheaval.
+These questions are explored by Hetav Rojan, Assistant Professor of International Security, in conversation with Rasmus Elling, PhD in Iranian Studies, international political analyst Jino Doabi, and Maria Kafaei Zandeh Del, Chair of SASH (Solidarity Acts Spark Hope).
+Together, they discuss resistance, division, hope and the possibilities for change in an Iran in the midst of a decisive turning point.